Joel Farabee

 Growing up in Cicero, New York, Farabee competed with the Syracuse Nationals, Buffalo Jr Sabres, and Selects Hockey Academy at South Kent School.
 He joined the USA Hockey National Team Development Program in the United States Hockey League (USHL) before committing to play NCAA Division I ice hockey with the Boston University Terriers men's ice hockey team.
 During his time in college, Farabee tied for second in goals and third in points amongst rookies while leading the Terriers in goals, points, power-play goals, shorthanded goals, game-winning goals, plus-minus, and shots.
 In recognition of his efforts, Farabee received the Tim Taylor Award as college hockey's Rookie of the Year, Hockey East Rookie of the Year, and was selected for the Hockey East All-Rookie Team.

-Farabee concluded his collegiate career on March 25, 2019, by signing an entry-level contract with the Flyers and was reassigned to the Lehigh Valley Phantoms to begin the season.
-He made his NHL debut on October 21, 2019, subsequently becoming the first Flyers player to be born in the 2000s.
-By the conclusion of the shortened 2019–20 regular season, Farabee recorded 21 points through 52 games.

-Personal life
+Early life

-Farabee was born on February 25, 2000, to business owner Dave and nursing supervisor Pam Farabee in Cicero, New York, the youngest of three boys.
-Farabee credits his older brothers Jake and Jesse for inspiring his love of hockey saying, "I always watched them.
+Farabee was born on February 25, 2000, to business owner Dave and nursing supervisor Pam Farabee in Cicero, New York.
+Farabee credits his older brothers Jake and Jesse for inspiring his love of ice hockey saying, "I always watched them.
 They were on older teams.
 They inspired me to want to get to that level."
 He also credited his grandfather as being a role model for him growing up.
-Farabee's grandfather Joe Klodzen was drafted by the St. Louis Cardinals of Major League Baseball who, while never making the major league roster, competed in their minor league system.
-As his father was born and raised in Philadelphia, Farabee grew up a fan of Philly sports teams including the Philadelphia Eagles.
+Farabee's grandfather Joe Klodzen was drafted by the St. Louis Cardinals of Major League Baseball (MLB), but never made the major league roster and competed in their minor league system.
+As his father was born and raised in Philadelphia, Farabee grew up a fan of Philadelphia sports teams including the Philadelphia Eagles.